dotnet/dotnet-docker/samples/aspnetapp/deploy-container-to-aci.md

 ## Cleanup

-After you are done, delete the resource group to reclaim all container resources from this experiment.
+After you no longer want to use these containers, delete the resource group to reclaim all container resources from this experiment.

 ```console
 az group delete --name richlander-containers